Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 background: white
 snippet: This is a guide for installing the signal-cli on the Raspberry Pi.
 tags: ["Raspberry Pi", "Signal"]
+outdated: true
 ---

 # Notice

-As of 31/03/2023, this guide is not working correctly!
+As of 31.03.2023, this guide is not working correctly!
 Because of that reason, the script got renamed to `signal-cli-install-old.sh`.

 At the time of writing this, the signal-cli is at version `0.11.3` with the libsignal-client being at version `0.20.0`.
 The OS that I use is [DietPi](https://github.com/MichaIng/DietPi).